aldettinger/camel-quarkus-workshop/README.md

 Lucky us, Camel offers connectivity with more than 300 technologies via **components**.
 Some components are only able to produce or consume messages, while other components might do both.

-Camel components can be used in routes that could be deployed in multiple favors like an OSGI bundle, a Spring Boot uber jar or even a Quarkus fast-jar.
+Camel components can be used in routes that could be deployed in multiple favors like an OSGi bundle, a Spring Boot uber jar or even a Quarkus fast-jar.
 In order to be usable in Camel Quarkus, a Camel component needs to be wrapped in what we call a Quarkus **extension**.
 There are currently around 200 Camel Quarkus extensions working both in JVM mode and native mode.
 In addition, there are also about 100 Camel Quarkus extensions available but in JVM mode only.

 ### Let's review the documentations layout

-In order to start with Camel Quarkus extensions, please have a look at the [Camel Quarkus Extensions Reference](https://camel.apache.org/camel-quarkus/2.5.x/reference/index.html).
+In order to start with Camel Quarkus extensions, please have a look at the [Camel Quarkus Extensions Reference](https://camel.apache.org/camel-quarkus/latest/reference/index.html).
 Now, you should be able to answer questions beneath:
  * How many extensions are able to interact with a Kudu data store ?
  * Was is possible to trade bitcoins with Camel Quarkus version 1.5.0 in JVM mode ?
 And in native mode ?

-The [Camel Quarkus Extensions Reference](https://camel.apache.org/camel-quarkus/2.5.x/reference/index.html) gives a good overview.
+The [Camel Quarkus Extensions Reference](https://camel.apache.org/camel-quarkus/latest/reference/index.html) gives a good overview.
 From there, you can navigate to the documentation of a specific Camel Quarkus extension.
 And from the documentation of a specific Camel Quarkus extension, you should be able to access the documentation of the underlying Camel component.
 Now that the documentation layout is a bit clearer, you should be able to answer questions below: